US wholesale inflation saw dramatic cooldown in March - Local News 8

 By Alicia Wallace, CNN

-US inflation at the wholesale level continued its downward slide in March with annualized price increases sinking dramatically to 2.7% from 4.6%, according to the Producer Price Index released Thursday by the Bureau of Labor Statistics.
+US inflation at the wholesale level continued its downward slide in March with annualized price increases sinking dramatically to 2.7% from an upwardly revised 4.9%, according to the Producer Price Index released Thursday by the Bureau of Labor Statistics.

+It’s the lowest annual level for the key inflation gauge since January 2021.

+On a monthly basis, producer prices slumped by 0.5%, driven by falling goods prices, specifically lower energy prices.
+Prices for fresh and dry vegetables also fell, while the price indexes for categories such as light motor trucks, chicken eggs and meats moved higher.

 Economists were expecting annual inflation, as measured by the PPI, to land at 3% for the 12 months ended in March and for no change from the month before.